 Physical examinations and screenings may be conducted at various times throughout the year.
 Physical examinations for athletics are conducted the first week of August and May of every year.
-Hearing and vision screenings are done at the end of October through the end of November.
 If you want your child to be exempt from physical examinations at school, file a written statement signed by you with the school refusing such an exam.
 However, when there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist.